Reinforcement Learning for Feedback-Enabled Cyber Resilience: Reinforcement Learning in Adversarial Environment

 \subsection{Discussion and Future Outlooks}

-While there is a vast literature on IoT and CPS security issues, little is known about the security issues of RL.
+While there is vast literature on IoT and CPS security issues, little is known about the security issues of RL.
 However, security issues of RL exist and are getting increasingly significant as the application domain of RL widens.
-This section reviews the literature that studies RL in an adversarial environment from three points that can be targeted by the attacks: the reward signals, the sensing, and the actuating.
+This section reviews the literature that studies RL under an adversarial environment, where three vulnerabilities are targeted by the attacker: the reward signals, the sensing, and the actuating.
 These are the three signals that need to be exchanged timely and accurately between the agent and its environment, which becomes the vulnerabilities of RL-enable systems that the attacker can exploit.
 Unlike real-time systems such as CPS control systems, attacks on different phases of RL may serve different purposes.
 Attacks during the training phase can render the RL agent fail to learn a `good' policy.
 Attacks in the testing phase can provide false performance evaluation to the RL agent.
-Attacks during the implementation phase are more similar to attacks in CPS control systems, in which controllers/agents receive real-time measurements and send real-time commands.
-Hence, during implementation phase, any delay, inaccuracy, or absence of the observation can cause malfunctioning of the system.
+Attacks during the execution phase are more similar to attacks in CPS control systems, in which controllers/agents receive real-time measurements and send real-time commands.
+Hence, during execution phase, any delay, inaccuracy, or absence of the observation can cause malfunctioning of the system.

-Within relatively small literature on the security of RL, a majority of works have focused on the attacks on reward signals, and few papers have investigated the poisoning attacks on the transition dynamics.
-They mostly focus on deceptive attacks that falsify the values of either the reward signals or the transition probabilities.
+Within relatively small literature on the security of RL, most works have focused on the attacks on reward signals, and few papers have investigated the poisoning attacks on the transition dynamics.
+They mainly focus on deceptive attacks that falsify the values of either the reward signals or the transition probabilities.
 To the best of our knowledge, very few works are dedicated to DoS/jamming attacks on either the reward, the sensing, or the actuating.
 Hence, we believe there is an emerging research opportunity since DoS/jamming attacks are considered as the most common attacks that could happen to a networked system \cite{cardenas2008secure}.
-Another gap that needs to be narrowed is regarding the attacks on sensing and actuating for RL-enabled systems.
-We notice very few works address the problem of missing or noised sensing/actuating signals from a non-security perspective.
-Only with a good understanding of how different attacks targeting different vulnerabilities affect the RL process, one can further safeguard our RL-enabled systems.
+Another gap that needs to be narrowed is the attacks on sensing and actuating for RL-enabled systems.
+We notice that few works have only addressed the problem of missing or noised sensing/actuating signals from a non-security perspective that achieves robustness for the RL-enabled system.
+Only with a good understanding of how different attacks affect the RL, one can further safeguard our RL-enabled systems.